-(7).
-The combination of honokiol with other anticancer agents such as the mTOR inhibitors and cisplatin had synergistic effects (15, 16).
+In recent years, honokiol has also been demonstrated as a potential anti-tumor agent in many cancer cell lines as well as xenografts, from a variety of tumor types including glioma (13), breast cancer (14), and colorectal carcinoma (7).
+The combination of honokiol with other anti-cancer agents such as the mammalian target of rapamycin (mTOR) inhibitors and cisplatin had synergistic effects (15, 16).
 To determine the potential of honokiol as a chemopreventive agent, however, testing its efficacy in a mouse model with chemically induced precancerous lesions is necessary.
-In this study, we tested honokiol in the N-nitroso-trischloroethylurea (NTCU)-induced mouse lung SCC model, which has been shown to be a successful mouse lung SCC model and faithfully captures well-defined, typical pathologic development from normal to bronchiolar hyperplasia, metaplasia, SCC in situ, and finally SCC as seen in humans (17-19).
+In this study, we tested honokiol in the NTCU-induced mouse lung SCC model, which has been shown to be a successful mouse lung SCC model and faithfully captures well-defined, typical pathologic development from normal to bronchiolar hyperplasia, metaplasia, SCC in situ, and finally SCC as seen in humans(17-19).

-Previous studies have shown that honokiol induces apoptosis in a variety of cancer cell lines, including murine endothelial SVR cells (6), human leukemia MOLT 4B cells (7), human colorectal carcinoma RKO cells (8), and human lung SCC CH27 cells (9).
+Previous studies have shown that honokiol induces apoptosis in a variety of cancer cell lines, including murine endothelial SVR cells (6), human leukemia MOLT 4B cells (7), human colorectal carcinoma RKO cells (8) and human lung SCC CH27 cells (9).
 However, the precise molecular mechanism underlying the induction of apoptosis of cancer cells by honokiol still needs further investigation.
 Mitochondria are essential cellular organelles that play central roles in energy metabolism and apoptosis (20).
-During oxidative phosphorylation, electrons that escape from the mitochondrial electron transport chain react with oxygen to form $O_2^{\bullet}$ (21), which is then converted to hydrogen peroxide and other reactive oxygen species (ROS).
+During oxidative phosphorylation, electrons that escape from the mitochondrial electron transport chain react with oxygen to form O_2^{\bullet} (21), which is then converted to hydrogen peroxide and other reactive oxygen species (ROS).
 Unbalanced intracellular ROS level can lead to oxidative stress, causing DNA damage, lipid peroxidation, and can ultimately trigger apoptosis.
 We therefore hypothesize that honokiol may inhibit lung SCC by affecting mitochondrial function.
-In the present study, we used NTCU-induced preclinical mouse lung SCC model to evaluate the preventive efficacy of honokiol and the impact of honokiol on mitochondrial respiration and function.
+In the present study, we used NTCU-induced preclinical mouse lung SCC model to evaluate the preventive efficacy of honokiol, and the impact of honokiol on mitochondrial respiration and function.